ymgn-dev/VimRev/README.md

 > python src/main.py -player -ai (<-first move is player)
 > python src/main.py -ai -player (<-first move is ai)
 > python src/main.py -ai -ai

+## Memo
++ If you rewrite draw function in GameManager class, you are able to display various information in the right side.

++ And I implement AI which move randomly.
+If you rewrite placeDisc function in AI class, you are able to make more powerful AI.

++ Enjoy